Terms and Conditions ("TAC")

 (1) Basic support is included when purchasing the Service.
 Support will be offered through telephone, e-mail and web.

-(2) Representatives appointed by the Customer ("Designated Support Users") have the right to use ITL support services.
+(2) Representatives appointed by the Customer ("Designated Support Users") have the right to use ITSL support services.
 Unless otherwise agreed the Customer may nominate two Designated Support Users.

-(3) ITL shall ensure that the support staff is competent to answer any question related to the Service.
-If the support staff is not able to answer a question, ITL's responsibility is limited to providing the assistance one more time.
+(3) ITSL shall ensure that the support staff is competent to answer any question related to the Service.
+If the support staff is not able to answer a question, ITSL's responsibility is limited to providing the assistance one more time.

 (4) The Customer shall immediately inform the support staff of any Customer specific circumstances that might affect the handling of the request.
 Designated Support Users must have attended relevant training, including basic training and super user training.
 Where available, Designated Support Users might be required to undergo an annual certification test at Customers expense.